 How much is Netflix?

-There's three tiered Netflix packages available, Basic, Standard and Premium, all of which come with their own advantages and disadvantages.
+There's three tiers of Netflix subscription available, Basic, Standard and Premium, all of which come with their own advantages and disadvantages.

-For £8.99 a month, the top Premium package, you're able to enjoy content on up to 4 screens at the same time (a perfect option for families) in both HD or 4K Ultra HD.
+Paying £13.99 a month nets you Premium so you're able to enjoy content on up to 4 screens at the same time (a perfect option for families) in both HD or 4K Ultra HD.